Traction Therapy for Pain Management

 What is Traction Therapy

-Total Chiropractic Care and Wellness employs a spinal decompression system.
-It’s like an old fashioned traction table, but it uses advanced technology which allows your doctor to treat you more precisely and accurately.
+Total Chiropractic Care and Wellness uses a spinal decompression system.
+It’s like an old-fashioned traction table, but it uses advanced technology which allows your doctor to treat you more precisely and accurately.
 Patients will be strapped onto the decompression table which moves and produces a force onto targeted areas.
 The system will gently pull the patient’s spine apart creating a vacuum between the vertebrae which will pull discs back into place.

-A 2014 study of patients with neck pain examined the benefits of traction therapy among patients with neck pain.
+A 2014 study examined the benefits of traction therapy among patients with neck pain.
 Patients were divided into three groups.
 One group was treated with only an exercise program, another group added mechanical traction to their exercise program and a third group added over-door traction, a device that manipulates the neck that can be used in the home or office.
-The study found that adding mechanical traction to exercise resulted in lower disability and pain particularly in instances where there were long term follow-up checks to the patient.
+The study found that adding mechanical traction to exercise resulted in lower disability and pain particularly in instances where there were long-term follow-up checks to the patient.
 Spinal traction therapy can also benefit patients as a way to relieve pain without having to resort to surgery.
-The vacuum affect helps circulate blood and nutrients through the injured area.
+The vacuum effect helps circulate blood and nutrients through the injured area.
 It also reduces inflammation allowing for natural healing and pain relief.

-Total Chiropractic Will Help You Decide if Spinal Decompression is Right for You
+Total Chiropractic Will Help You Decide If Traction Therapy is Right For You

-Not everyone should undergo spinal decompression therapy.
-If you’re over 70, pregnant, severely obese or have severe osteoporosis or nerve damage, it may not be the a treatment for you.
-Contact Total Chiropractic Care and Wellness for a consultation and we’ll help you determine if spinal decompression can help you get on the road to good health.
+Not everyone should undergo traction or spinal decompression therapy.
+If you’re over 70, pregnant, severely obese or have severe osteoporosis or nerve damage, it may not be a good treatment option for you.
+Contact Total Chiropractic Care and Wellness for a consultation and we’ll help you determine if traction can help you get on the road to good health.